Morgy93/foodsharing-test/src/Lib/Flourish/libFlourish.md

     - fURL
     - fUTF8
 - 2020-12-01: slimmed down fUpload
+- 2022-02-05: removed most of the Exception classes and made fExeption non-abstract

 ## General descriptions of this folder
 The folder is containing the classes of https://github.com/flourishlib/flourish-classes